-Exception: A max 10 gallon water heater (or larger with approval) is capable of being accessed through a lay-in ceiling and a water heater is installed is not more than ten (10) feet (3048 mm) above the ground or floor level and may be reached with a portable ladder.
+Exception: A max 10 gallon water heater (or larger when approved by the code official) is capable of being accessed through a lay-in ceiling and a water heater is installed is not more than ten (10) feet (3048 mm) above the ground or floor level and may be reached with a portable ladder.

 306.7.1.
+Illumination and convenience outlet.
 Whenever the mezzanine or platform is not adequately lighted or access to a receptacle outlet is not obtainable from the main level, lighting and a receptacle outlet shall be provided in accordance with Section 306.3.1.

-(Reason: To provide safe access to water heaters.
+(Reason: To provide more stringent safe access to water heaters.
 Consistent with regional amendments to IPC 502.5 and IMC 306.6.)

-Section 401.5; add a second paragraph to read as follows:
+\\Section 401.5; add a second paragraph to read as follows: